8 Ideas for Pacific Northwest Getaways and Vacations

 Vancouver Island, British Columbia

-Vancouver the city has been on my must-visit list for many years, but after moving to the Pacific Northwest a couple years ago I started learning more about Vancouver Island.
-Located off the coast of Vancouver, Vancouver Island is mostly known for Victoria, the pretty port town on its south coast.
+Located a short distance off the coast of Vancouver, Vancouver Island is mostly known for Victoria, the pretty port town on its south coast.

 Vancouver Island is much more than just Victoria, though.
 Travel north and it is rugged coastline with crashing waves and vast wilderness.
 Some of the resorts along the water’s edge, like this one, look amazing.